The Principle of Physical Instantiation

 The Principle of Physical Instantiation provides a powerful new lens through which to view the universe.
 It suggests that the fundamental laws of physics are not arbitrary edicts but are emergent solutions to deep logical problems - solutions shaped and constrained by the universal imperatives of resource efficiency and thermodynamics.

-In this view, the universe is a system discovering the most efficient rules for its own operation as it goes, constrained by the very logic that makes its existence possible.
-The laws of nature are the indelible signatures of this ongoing process - the physical embodiment of a reality built on prediction.
+In this view, physical law is the stable finite-response structure selected under resource constraints.
+The laws of nature are the indelible signatures of this ongoing process: the physical embodiment of a reality built on prediction.